ayanc/ndeblur/README.md

 ### Requirements

-1. You will need to download the trained neural model, available as MAT file at the [project page](http://www.ttic.edu/chakrabarti/ndeblur/).
+1. You will need to download the trained neural model, available as a MAT file at the [project page](http://www.ttic.edu/chakrabarti/ndeblur/).

 2. This implementation requires a modern CUDA-capable GPU (it has been tested on an NVIDIA Titan X), and a recent version of MATLAB's